noahehall/theBookOfNoah/0current/security/websecurity.md

   - commonly used with video/situations where dropped data packets are expected/msg guarantee isnt required, but the data packets can be streamed at a constant rate

 ##### Application Layer Protocols

+- TLS: transport layer security
+  - arguable what fkn layer this is actually in
+  - method of encryption that provides both privacy and data integry
+  - ensures that
+    - privacy: packets intercepted by a third party can be decrypted without the appropriate encryption keys
+    - data integrity: any attempt to tamper with the packets will be detectable

+  - workflow
+    - HTTP conversations using TLS are called HTTP secure
+    - HTTPS requires the client & server to perform a TLS handshake
+    - both parties agree on an encyption method (cypher) and exchange encryption keys
+    - any subsequent data packets (request & responses) will be opaque to outsiders

 - SMTP: simple mail transport protocol
   - for sending emails